Control Stormwater Runoff With Stormwater Management Ponds

 Vegetation management: Regular mowing helps prevent erosion and maintains good aesthetics around the stormwater pond.
 Fertilizer and pesticide use should be minimized to avoid downstream pollution.

-Debris and litter removal: Trash is a common cause of obstructions at the inlet, outlet, and orifice.
+Debris and litter removals: Trash is a common cause of obstructions at the inlet, outlet, and orifice.
 To prevent this, general trash pickup should occur during every inspection and maintenance visit.

 Mechanical equipment maintenance: Check valves, pumps, fence gates, locks, and mechanical components during periodic inspections.

-Structural component check: Inspect the outlet, inlet, orifice, trash rack, and trickle channel for signs of wear and tear.
+Structural component checks: Inspect the outlet, inlet, orifice, trash rack, and trickle channel for signs of wear and tear.

 Bank stabilization: Vegetated areas must sustain adequate ground cover to ensure proper runoff infiltration and effective contaminant filtering.
 If plants die, the area must be replanted and stabilized immediately.